openstack/freezer/README.rst

-  --ssh-host SSH_HOST   Remote host for ssh storage only --ssh-key SSH_KEY     Path to ssh-key for ssh storage only --ssh-port SSH_PORT   Remote port for ssh storage only (default 22) --ssh-username SSH_USERNAME
+  --ssh-host SSH_HOST   Remote host for ssh storage only --ssh-key SSH_KEY     Path to ssh-key for ssh storage only --ssh-port SSH_PORT   Remote port for ssh storage only (default 22) --endpoint            Endpoint of S3 compatible storage --access-key          Access key for S3 compatible storage --secret-key          Secret key for S3 compatible storage --ssh-username SSH_USERNAME
                         Remote username for ssh storage only --storage STORAGE     Storage for backups.
-Can be Swift or Local now.
+Can be Swift, Local, SSH and S3 compatible now.
 Swift is default storage now.
-Local stores backups on the same defined path and swift will store files in container.
+Local stores backups on the same defined path and swift, s3 will store files in container.
   --syslog-log-facility SYSLOG_LOG_FACILITY
                         Syslog facility to receive log lines.
 This option is ignored if log_config_append is set.